grantj-re3/FlindersDSpace-csv2xmlstruct/README_erasaf_pluckitem.md

 in DSpace from a previous ERA reporting year.
 Instead of overwriting such items, we will retain the existing item - hence this application removes those items from the ERA SAF tree.
-(A later step will assign the one item to multiple collections since the SAF tools are unable to do that.
-Ie. Such items will need to be present in collections from previous ERA reporting years and the current ERA reporting year.)
+(A later step will assign some items to multiple collections since the SAF tools are unable to do that.)

 Example usage
 -------------